Eric Crozier: Other work

 Crozier wrote the libretto for Ruth, a 1956 sacred opera by Lennox Berkeley, after the Old Testament Book of Ruth.
 He also worked closely with Arthur Bliss, contributing the words for his Cradle Song for a Newborn Child (1964) as well as helping him with the proofs and advising on the content of his biography As I Remember (1970).
 Crozier translated many opera librettos into English, including The Bartered Bride, La Traviata, Otello and Falstaff (with Joan Cross), and Idomeneo, Salome and Die Frau ohne Schatten.

 Personal life

-Crozier was married twice: first (in 1936 to stage designer and actress Biddy Crozier (born Ada Margaret Johns, 1915-2004) with whom he had two daughters, and then to the mezzo soprano Nancy Evans in 1949.
+Crozier was married twice: first in 1936 to stage designer and actress Biddy Crozier (born Ada Margaret Johns, 1915–2004) with whom he had two daughters, and then to the mezzo soprano Nancy Evans in 1949.
 (Evans' first husband was the record producer Walter Legge).
-In retirement they lived at Great Glemham, not far from Snape Maltings.
-He and Nancy were appointed OBEs in the 1991 New Year Honours list.
+In retirement he and Nancy lived at Great Glemham, not far from Snape Maltings, and they were both appointed OBEs in the 1991 New Year Honours list.
 The Eric Crozier and Nancy Evans archives are preserved at Aldeburgh.
 He died after a long period of ill-health at Granville in France.